briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0704   Rentals

-Rental income received by a taxpayer shall be included in the computation of net profits from business activities under [Section 126.0501(c)][], [(d)][Section 126.0501(d)] and [(e)][Section 126.0501(e)], only if and to the extent that the rental, ownership, management or operation of the real estate from which such rentals are derived (whether so rented, managed or operated by a taxpayer individually or through agents or other representatives) constitutes a business activity of the taxpayer in whole or in part.
+Rental income received by a taxpayer shall be included in the computation of net profits from business activities under [Section 126.0501(c)]CF Section 126.0501(c)[], [(d)][CF Section 126.0501(d)] and [(e)][CF Section 126.0501(e)], only if and to the extent that the rental, ownership, management or operation of the real estate from which such rentals are derived (whether so rented, managed or operated by a taxpayer individually or through agents or other representatives) constitutes a business activity of the taxpayer in whole or in part.

 Where the gross monthly rental of any and all real properties, regardless of number and value, aggregate in excess of two hundred fifty dollars ($250.00) per